-Curtis and Renae worked low paying jobs they didn’t enjoy to support their children.
+Curtis and Renae worked low paying jobs they didn’t enjoy so to support their children.

-They discovered Bartholomew County Works and received the job training they needed to find jobs they love with higher wages.
+They took a job preparedness class through Bartholomew County Works and received the job training they needed to find jobs they love with higher wages.

 Being economically self-sufficient means individuals can provide for themselves and their families with no outside assistance.

 Through Bartholomew County Works, Curtis began working a job that paid $3 more hourly.
 Renae loves her job so much, she often volunteers for extra shifts.
 Now the couple are financially stable enough to look for a home of their own.

 The United Way of Bartholomew County helps support multiple programs that help county residents break the cycle of poverty.

 Over the past three years, the VITA/AARP Volunteer Tax Assistance programs have served thousands of people in Bartholomew County and saved taxpayers more than $200,000 in fees.